 These chewy granola bars are SO simple to throw together and loaded with wholesome, real ingredients.
 They are naturally sweetened with honey and peanut butter so you can feel good about feeding them to your family!

-How do I make chewy granola bars?
+How to make chewy granola bars:

 You’ll start by heating coconut oil, peanut butter, honey and a pinch of salt in a large pot over low heat.